 - 2 cups fresh spinach or chopped kale

-- 1-2 tsp fresh lime juice, or to taste
+- 1-2 tsp fresh lime or lemon juice, or to taste

 - Minced cilantro

 Cook the onion, garlic, and potatoes

 - In a large skillet, heat the oil over medium heat, and add the garlic and the onion.
 Cook over medium low heat for 5 minutes.